Ulster Resistance: Foundation

+Ulster Resistance's first public rally was held in Kilkeel, County Down, opening with a march led by a military-style colour party.
+As the several thousand strong crowd marched through Kilkeel, some participants threw stones over barriers erected by the RUC in the religiously mixed town and later the visibly hostile crowd attacked a press photographer and stole his film, after the march had culminated at an Orange hall.
+Speaking before nine paramilitary standard bearers, Ian Paisley urged all listening to join Ulster Resistance.
+Peter Robinson told those assembled "Better to be dead than green" and "We need a body of men right across the province, prepared to die for Ulster."
+Ulster Clubs leader Alan Wright declared the new paramilitary group would initially turn its force against the Anglo-Irish Agreement and then turn to destroy its real enemy – militant republicanism, Sinn Féin and the IRA.

-At a rally in Enniskillen, Peter Robinson announced: "Thousands have already joined the movement and the task of shaping them into an effective force is continuing.
+At a rally in Enniskillen, County Fermanagh, Peter Robinson announced: "Thousands have already joined the movement and the task of shaping them into an effective force is continuing.
 The Resistance has indicated that drilling and training has already started.
 The officers of the nine divisions have taken up their duties."
 Robinson warned at the rally that those who were "faint or half-hearted" shouldn't bother signing up.
 At a rally in Larne, Ian Paisley threatened that while Margaret Thatcher could ignore thousands of protestors at Belfast City Hall, maybe she would listen if those thousands had guns in their hands.
 Ivan Foster told a newspaper that Ulster Resistance had access to Royal Ulster Constabulary (RUC) intelligence and would use it to target and kill suspected members of the Provisional Irish Republican Army (IRA).
 Foster had previously stated that "there's no good carrying a gun if you don't intend to use it."